The following provides a brief summary of the main specific noise pollution laws invoked in relation to neighbourhood noise and nuisance issues.

 Sections 60 and 61 of the control of Pollution Act 1974 provide powers for local authorities to restrict noise relating to work carried out on construction or demolition sites.
 This includes the ability to specify hours of work or restrict types of equipment used.

-You can read in more depth about the laws and how you can ensure that are applied properly in our Knowledge Base.
+You can read in more depth about the laws and how you can ensure that are applied properly with our Resources.